pjn51/brainweb-2/Personal/Journal/Months/2022-02 February.md

 ---
 # First week
-I got an invitiation to a "anti-capitalist coalition," I caught up with Jacob, talked with JT, and also with John.
+I got an invitiation to a "anti-capitalist coalition," I caught up with Jacob, talked with [[JT]], and also with John.
 On Saturday we went to a house showing and then hung out in Madrona.
 This was really a week of emotional recovery from the rollercoaster that the Northgate condo represented.
 Otherwise, it was pretty unremarkable.

 - Tuesday: [[2022-02-01]]
 - Wednesday: [[2022-02-02]]